-However, it has come to our attention that connecting to other worlds is sometimes an issue in Minecraft.
+Recently, a lot of users have reported the error “Unable to connect to world Minecraft” when trying to connect to a server.
 Either the user is unable to connect to the world a single time or the issue repeats consecutively.
 In this article, we will go through all the reasons as to why this issue occurs and also the workarounds involved to fix the problem.

 What causes the Error ‘Unable to Connect to World’ in Minecraft?

-After receiving numerous reports from users, we came to the conclusion that this issue occurred due to several different reasons ranging from issues in the network to bad configurations in Minecraft itself.
-Here are some of the reasons as to why you might experience this problem:
+After receiving numerous reports from users, we concluded that this issue occurred due to several different reasons ranging from issues in the network to bad configurations in Minecraft itself.
+Here are some of the reasons why you might experience this problem:

 - Firewall: Windows Firewall is notorious for irrelevantly blocking several programs and services on Windows.
 If your Firewall is malfunctioning, the game will be unable to connect to the servers and hence load the world.

 - False Positive: Several Antivirus software is known to flag verified applications as a threat.
 This might be the case with Minecraft on your computer.